bsmith89/strain-corr/doc/manuscript/manuscript.md

 "Firmicutes\_B", respectively, which are classified as separate phyla in the GTDB taxonomy), followed by Bacteroidota (727), and Proteobacteria (189).
-Hence, StrainPGC resolved gene content for myriad strains across a diverse set of species found in the human gut (Supplementary Table S1).
+Hence, StrainPGC resolved gene content for myriad strains across a diverse set of species found in the human gut (Supplemental Table S1).

 Just like SNP genotypes, for most inferred strains, the estimated gene content was quite distinct from the closest reference.
 Measuring